GoogleCloudPlatform/solutions-workshops/grpc-xds-workshop/README.md

 The intermediary service (`greeter-intermediary`) forwards the request to the next hop, which is another `helloworld.Greeter` service implementation.
-Upon receiving a response from the next hop (defined by the `NEXT_HOP` environment variable, the intermediary service appends its own host name and zone, before returning the response to the client.
+Upon receiving a response from the next hop (defined by the `NEXT_HOP` environment variable), the intermediary service appends its own host name and zone, before returning the response to the client.

 The [`k8s`](k8s) directory contains Kubernetes manifests and patches that are